 - a.
-To enable support the development of all types of dwelling compositions a diversity of dwelling types. - b.
+To enable the development of a diversity of dwelling types. - b.
 To contribute to the availability of affordable housing. - c.
 To promote innovative housing solutions that are compatible with the surrounding residential environment. - d.
-To provide ongoing casual surveillance to rear lanes.
+To provide casual surveillance to rear lanes.